Chris Barber: 1960s

 In the late 1950s and early 1960s, Barber was mainly responsible for arranging the first UK tours of blues artists Big Bill Broonzy, Sonny Terry and Brownie McGhee and Muddy Waters.
 This, with the encouragement of local enthusiasts such as Alexis Korner and John Mayall, sparked young musicians such as Peter Green, Eric Clapton and the Rolling Stones.
-British rhythm and blues powered the British invasion of the USA charts in the 1960s.
+British rhythm and blues powered the British invasion of the US charts in the 1960s.

 In January 1963, the British music magazine, NME reported the biggest trad jazz event in Britain at Alexandra Palace.
 It included George Melly, Diz Disley, Acker Bilk, Alex Welsh, Kenny Ball, Ken Colyer, Sunshine, Bob Wallis, Bruce Turner, Mick Mulligan and Barber.

 Barber stunned traditionalists in 1964 by introducing blues guitarist John Slaughter into the line up who (apart from a break between April 1978 and August 1986 when Roger Hill took over the spot) played in the band until shortly before his death in 2010.
 Barber next added a second clarinet/saxophone and this line-up continued until 2000.

 A recording of the Lennon–McCartney composition "Catswalk" can be heard, retitled "Cat Call", on The Songs Lennon and McCartney Gave Away.
 Written by Paul McCartney, the song was recorded in late July 1967 and released as a single in the UK on 20 October 1967.

 In 1969, Barber signed up to the progressive Marmalade Records label and released the album Battersea Rain Dance, featuring both McCartney and Brian Auger.

 Throughout the 1960s The Chris Barber Band was very popular in Germany, including parts of communist eastern Europe.
 In 1968 they released the album Live in East Berlin.